 Check out our newest line of rugged computers, the Karbon 800 Series.
 The Series is built upon Intel’s 12th gen Core processors and they support PCIe 4.0.

 Should I wait for PCIe 5.0?

 One common misconception is that PCIe 5.0 is “just around the corner”.
-Unfortunately, while the specs for PCIe 5.0 are currently available, PCIe 5.0 is unlikely to be commercially available for another few years.
-Luckily, you can expect some OnLogic AMD products to support PCIe 4.0 in the very near future.
+Unfortunately, while the specs for PCIe 5.0 are currently available, PCIe 5.0 is unlikely to be commercially available for months if not years.
+Want to learn more about PCIe?
+Check out our Ultimate Guide to PCIe 5.0.

 Note: We originally posted this blog on Feb 25, 2020.
 We updated it for content on April 15, 2022.